srackham/drake/README.md

 ## Tasks

 ### Task types
 There are two types of task: _Normal tasks_ and _File tasks_.
+A

-A _Normal task_ executes unconditionally.
+_Normal task_ executes unconditionally.
 A _File task_ is only
-executed if it is out of date i.e. immediately prior to  execution either the task name file path does not exist or one or more prerequisite files has a more recent modification time.
+executed if it is out of date.

 Task types are distinguished by their names.  _Normal task_ names can only contain alphanumeric, underscore and hyphen characters and cannot